horst-lang/HorstSharp/README.md

 1. Dowload the .zip file from the [releases](https://github.com/NinoDS/Horst/releases/).
 2. Extract the file to your Horst directory e.g. 'C:\Horst'.
+3. Compile the project.
-3. Add the Horst path to the PATH environment variable. *1
+4. Add the Horst path to the PATH environment variable. *1
 ```cmd
   setx /M PATH "%PATH%;C:\Horst\"
 ```
-4. Done :) You can now use horst!
+5. Done :) You can now use horst!
 Check out the horst docs for more info.

 Horsted with ♥ on GitHub